Legendary Jonas Nordwall & 20th Wurlitzer Anniversary

 Photo by David W. Diffenderfer

-Immediately following the concert, the audience is invited to the Red Brick Gallery for a Wurlitzer Birthday Party – with a Champagne toast and Birthday Cake – from 4 to 6 PM in the Upstairs Gallery with the exhibit of Rafi and Klee – Interwoven: The Art of Growth and Connection featuring the work of Rafi Perez, Art & Klee Angelie, Jewelry.
+Immediately following the concert, the audience is invited to the Red Brick Gallery for a Wurlitzer Birthday Party – with a Champagne toast and sweet treats from The Crow’s Cupboard at the wine and cheese reception from 4 to 6 PM in the Upstairs Gallery with the exhibit of Rafi and Klee – Interwoven: The Art of Growth and Connection featuring the work of Rafi Perez, Art & Klee Angelie, Jewelry.

 ABOUT THE ARTIST